Rohit-1301/Parents.chat/README.md

 ---

-## 📂 Project Structure
+## 📂 Project Layout

 ```
-/backend         → Node + Express backend server
+/backend         → Express server
-/public          → Static public assets
+/public          → Static files
-/src             → React app source code
+/src             → React app
-.env             → Frontend environment variables (GROQ API key)
+.env             → Frontend environment vars
-/backend/.env    → Backend environment variables (MongoDB URL)
+/backend/.env    → Backend environment vars (MongoDB)
 ```

 ---

-## 🌐 API Integrations
+## 🌐 API Connections

-* **GROQ API** → Handles chatbot responses.
+* **GROQ API** (gemma-2-9b-it): Powers the chatbot’s replies
-* **MongoDB** → Stores user data, chat history, and session details.
+* **MongoDB:** Saves users, chat logs, sessions

 ---

 ## ⚠ Important Note

-After login/signup, you need to reload the website once to see your username displayed in the header.
+After signing up or logging in, you might need to refresh the page once to see your username update in the header.
-This ensures the frontend picks up the updated user state correctly.

-Also, you can use any dummy email like ab@gmail.com, test123@example.com, etc. — you don’t need to use a real Gmail or verified email address to test the login/signup system.
+Also, for testing, feel free to use dummy emails like `ab@gmail.com` or `test123@example.com`.
+You don’t need a real email.

+---

-## 🤝 Contributions
+## 🤝 Contribute

+Got ideas?
+Found bugs?
-Feel free to fork, improve, and submit a pull request!
+Fork the repo, improve things, and send a pull request.
-If you find any bugs or want to suggest features, open an issue.
+You can also open an issue to report bugs or suggest features.

 ---